-This Stuffed Meatloaf starts with an incredibly flavorful meat and vegetable mixture thats filled with a melty cheddar cheese and topped with an irresistible tangy sauce then baked to juicy perfection!
-If you love this recipe, you will also love this Salisbury Steak Meatball Skillet and Mississippi Pot Roast.
+This Stuffed Meatloaf starts with an incredibly flavorful meat and vegetable mixture that’s filled with a melty cheddar cheese and topped with an irresistible tangy sauce then baked to juicy perfection!

 Thank you so much to Christy Irene for sharing this recipe with my audience!

 Hello, Everyone!
 My name is Christy and I blog at the site, Christy Irene.
 Maybe you are like me in the midst of this pandemic and utilizing some time to self-reflect and contemplate a lot of “what’s next?”
 While some things during this time are out of my control, I am spending this time clinging to the sweet memories of the past, the ones that bring great joy and comfort.
 This stuffed meatloaf recipe brings comfort opening a floodgate of lovely memories